 The pet who’d been nicknamed ‘Mr. Timbit’ and ‘Timmy’ passed away from congestive heart failure.
 It was a terrible shock to all.

-A couple of months earlier, he’d been around to Dr. Melanie’s clinic for another check-up and to have some teeth removed.
+A couple of months earlier, the little guy had been around to Dr. Melanie’s clinic to have some teeth removed and for another check-up.
 All was normal.
 No sign of heart problems.

 Timbit — his body still warm but his eyes fixed, staring into space — was rushed to an emergency vet clinic.